d-guo/danielguo.dev/_blogposts/archive/induction-and-well-ordering-equivalence.md

 ---
-title: Equivalence of Mathematical Induction and Well-Ordering [archived]
+title: Equivalence of Mathematical Induction and Well-Ordering
 author: Daniel Guo
 excerpt: Proof that the well-ordering principle and the principle of mathematical induction are logically equivalent.
 posted: Dec.
 21 2019